maru/django-contact-form-recaptcha/docs/forms.rst

    You will also need `the Python reCAPTCHA module
    <https://github.com/praekelt/django-recaptcha>`_ to communicate with the reCAPTCHA
    web service.
-You can install it by running ``pip install django-recaptcha``, or django-contact-form-recaptcha can install it automatically for you if you run ``pip install django-contact-form-recaptcha[captcha]``.
+You can install it by running ``pip install django-recaptcha``, or django-contact-form-recaptcha installs it automatically for you when you run ``pip install django-contact-form-recaptcha``.

    Once you have the reCAPTCHA API keys configured, and the ``django-captcha`` module installed, you can drop in